I’m getting ready for the book launch of my latest novel.

 Yes, I’ve finished it: my latest book, The Shade Under the Mango Tree.

 I started it more than two years ago but, in the middle of writing it, my husband and I went through a crisis.
 He has had Parkinson’s disease for a few years and he suffered complications from it.

 By year’s end, he gave up the fight.

 For months after his loss, I couldn’t write.
 Couldn’t channel my grief into something creative.
 In fact, I couldn’t focus.
-I passed my days in disbelief (or, maybe, refusing to accept) I’ve lost my soulmate.
+I passed my days in disbelief, refusing to accept I’ve lost my soulmate.

-Earlier this year, I resolved to focus on myself a little more.
+Earlier this year, I resolved to focus on being a bit more productive.
 That meant getting back to books.
 Reading.
 Writing.